LiffeyValleyAC/LiffeyValleyAC.github.io/_posts/2022-07-10-National-10m-Road.md

 location: Phoenix Park, Dublin
 ---

-🥉Congratulations to Brigid Reilly who finished 3rd F35 in the National 10 Mile yesterday in the Phoenix Park.
+🥉Congratulations to Brigid Long who finished 3rd F35 in the National 10 Mile yesterday in the Phoenix Park.
 Brigid ran a big PB on what was a warm day for racing.

 <a href="/races/2022-07-10-National-10m-Road/" target="_blank" rel="noopener noreferrer">Individual Race Results</a>